fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/developers.rst

 .. _https://github.com/aptana/Pydev: https://github.com/aptana/Pydev

-Get the code with Git from https://github.com/aptana/Pydev (or you may browse it to get a zip with the contents)
+Get the code with Git from https://github.com/aptana/Pydev (ideally, fork it at github, create your own branch at the forked repository and send a pull request later on with your changes).

 And later go to: **File > Import > Existing projects into workspace** and point it to the root of the repository you just downloaded.

+Note that currently Pydev has a project (org.python.pydev.red_core) which has a dependency on Aptana Studio 3, so, if you plan on doing a local build, you'll need to get Aptana Studio 3 installed as a plugin in your SDK, now if you don't need to do a local build (i.e.: just do your local changes and run Eclipse with your changes from within the SDK and contribute that as a patch later on), you can just close this project so that it doesn't get compiled.

 Configuring the environment after getting the code
 ---------------------------------------------------

+Important: Before doing any changes to the code it's important to note that you should create a new branch for doing code changes.
+See: http://book.git-scm.com/3_basic_branching_and_merging.html and also http://nvie.com/git-model for details on creating and using branches.

-After you do that, you'll probably note that the tests did **not compile successfully**.
+After getting the code, you'll probably note that the tests did **not compile successfully**.
 This is because there are some settings that will depend on your installation, and this settings are stored in a class that holds that info (which you'll have to create).

 There is a 'template' for that file at: